Audit objectives

 Routine audits

-Routine audits are conducted to check for general ethical compliance.
+Routine audits are conducted to confirm ongoing compliance.

-Studies are selected if they meet any of the criteria set out below:
+Active studies are selected for routine audit if they meet any of the criteria set out below:

-iii. conducted by a PI with multiple active protocols,
+6. Studies that are conducted by a Researcher with multiple active Protocols.

 Where a PI has multiple, active protocols, Research Randomizer may be used to identify one study to audit.